onnx/turnkeyml/models/readme.md

 Once you have fulfilled the prerequisites, you can evaluate one model from the benchmark with a command like this:

 ```
-cd OMZ_ROOT/toolchain/models # OMZ_ROOT is where you cloned onnxmodelzoo
+cd REPO_ROOT/models # REPO_ROOT is where you cloned turnkeyml
 turnkey selftest/linear.py
 ```

-You can also run the entire all models in one shot with:
+You can also run all models in one shot with:
 ```
-cd OMZ_ROOT/toolchain/models # OMZ_ROOT is where you cloned onnxmodelzoo
+cd REPO_ROOT/models # REPO_ROOT is where you cloned turnkeyml
 turnkey */*.py
 ```